ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-grouping/index.md

 The example below demonstrates the `getServerSideStoreParams()` callback.
 Note the following:

 - The grid is configured differently depending on whether grouping is active or not by implementing the `getServerSideStoreParams()` callback.
-The callback logs it's results to the dev console.
+The callback logs its results to the dev console.

 - When grouping is active, the stores are configured as follows:
     - Level 0 - Full Store (no infinite scrolling)